Rome Attractions: The top 9 attractions in Rome, Italy 2025

 There is a terrace at the top of the monument and visitors can see the changing of the soldiers at the Tomb of the Soldier once every hour.
 Two soldiers guards the tomb 24/hours a day and it has been this way since 1921.
 That is a long time to stay awake 🙂 !
 Also note that the hedge at the front on Piazalle Venezia is planted in the colour of Italy’s flag.

 Entry to the Vittoriano is free, although it is part of a collection of museums called VIVE, which requires a paid ticket if you want to go to the other museums.
-The Piazza Venezia it is easily accessed by many buses, it does not yet have a metro station, but a new metro station is underway in 2024 for Line C.
+The Piazza Venezia it is easily accessed by many buses, it does not yet have a metro station, but construction for a new metro station is currently underway which started in 2024, for Line C.

 #9: The Roman Forum